institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Coral gene expression/README.md

 This directory contains the tools needed to calculate the number of RNAseq reads aligned on each gene of the *Pocillopora* coral and its *Cladocopium* symbiont.
 The command lines are below

 RNAseq reads from 102 *Pocillopora coral colonies* are available at the ebi under the project number : PRJEB52301

+The complete table of gene expression for *Pocillopora* and *Cladocopium* are available at https://doi.org/10.5281/zenodo.6341761

 ## 1. *Cladocopium* goreaui *Durusdinium*